 As already mentioned, the few companies that offer insurance cover for mobile phones lump it up with other insurance products e.g. home/household cover.
 In other words, if you insure your home and property, you can include your mobile phone.
 But you cannot insure your mobile phone alone.
 Why are insurers wary of covering mobile phones alone?
 I have spoken with professionals from three major insurance companies in the country, and the feedback is generally the same.

 The feedback I have received from insurers include how phones can easily go missing or messed up by mishandling.
-There is a general mistrust of Nigerians to tell the truth about what really happened to their phones in such cases.
+There is a general mistrust to tell the truth about what really happened to their phones in such cases.
 There is also the fear that the they would end up spending more on claims than revenue from insuring the devices in the first place.
-The summary is that no insurance company in Nigeria is willing to push standalone insurance cover for mobile devices.
+The summary is that no insurance company is willing to push standalone insurance cover for mobile devices.
 Yet.

-Some of the companies that have tried to offer the service in partnershiip with insurance companies have hit the rock and gone with the wind.
+Some of the companies that have tried to offer the service in partnership with insurance companies have hit the rock and gone with the wind.
 New ones are springing up though, to service the need and fill the gap.